 Tradesman's Public Liability insurance at a price you can afford with FREE legal expenses cover.

 Who needs tradesman public liability insurance?

-Whether you are an electrician or a joiner, you can get tailored tradesman public liability insurance to suit your business.
+Whether you are an electrician or a joiner, you can get tailored tradesman public liability to suit your business.
 Premiums for this sort of insurance vary depending on the type of business you own, whether you are a one-man band or you have a team in place, and whether or not you are a limited company.
 Besides protecting your business against claims made by customers for accidental injury or property damage, public liability insurance is also a great way to improve the reputation of your business.
 In fact, many customers will now insist on seeing proof of your tradesman public liability insurance before you will be able to work on site.

 Is public liability insurance compulsory?

 Public liability insurance is not a legal requirement for all types of businesses; however, you should consider it essential for your business if any members of the public are likely to be interacting with your company in any way.
 This includes clients who are visiting your site, or where you are working at a customers premises or in their home.
 As such, even businesses that are home-based may need to consider public liability insurance if they use their home office to meet with clients.